The end of Covid-adjusted Right to work checks: what changed?

-Why is this change of legislation happening?
+Why did this change of legislation happen?

 In March 2020, employers were given temporary guidance to allow them to make remote identity checks and onboard staff remotely, due to the Covid-19 pandemic and the subsequent work from home order.